Crystal Peaks

 Crystal Peaks is a shopping centre and retail park in Sheffield, South Yorkshire, England.
 Established in 1988, the centre attracts around 11 million visitors a year.

 Facilities

-Crystal Peaks Shopping Mall has approximately 600,000 sqft of retail space with a range of High Street stores, including Next, Poundland, Boots, New Look, Marks and Spencer.
-The centre has an indoor market operated by Sheffield City Council, a medical centre, veterinary surgery and a range of other facilities and services.
-The centre also has a Sainsbury's supermarket which now includes an Argos.
+Crystal Peaks Shopping centre has approximately 600,000 sqft of retail space and food outlets with a range chains and a supermarket.
+The centre has an indoor market of smaller businesses (operated by Sheffield City Council), a medical centre, veterinary surgery, bus station as well as other facilities and services.